wyhitcs/team-letsencrypt/draftv1.md

 The UML component diagram below gives an overview of the module structure.
 Each package is a code module and the arrow shows the intermodule dependencies[[2](#Nick)].

-- **User layer**: the uppermost layer which is also the closest layer to users offers UI for clients to set up their own certificates.
-The command line interface enables the developers to contribute to the project.
+- **User layer**: the uppermost layer which is also the closest layer to users offers UI for clients to set up their own certificates, while command line is also available.

 - **Parser layer**: after receiving commands from the upper layer, the coordinator module checks the compatibility to ensure the job can be successfully done in a certain environment.
 Then, the commands are parsed by the parser and the function layer is called.